typoman/vimconfig/README.md

 - `:PlugClean` clean removed plugins from vimrc
 - `:PlugUpdate` update the plugins added to the vimrc
 - `:PlugInstall` install the plugins added to the vimrc
+- `<space>ss` show the syntax highlighting group name for the character

 ## Normal/Visual Mode shortcuts: